HONEY BEE SWARM?

 Although the swarm may be alarming, especially to people who are allergic to bee stings, please do not spray the swarm with an insecticide or attempt to destroy it.
 This actually may agitate the bees and increase the likelihood of being stung.
 More importantly, honey bees face many perils and have suffered significant declines in recent years.
 An array of pests, diseases, and environmental stresses have caused significant losses for beekeepers; therefore, bee swarms should be protected rather than destroyed.
 New York beekeepers are found statewide, and many are eager to collect swarms to start new colonies, enhancing the chances that the swarm will survive.

 If bees have moved into a chimney, column, or wall space in a building, then they are no longer swarming and will remain to build a new colony.
 They will build wax combs, lay eggs, and store honey and pollen.
 Sealing the entrance or killing the colony will leave the bees and their hive materials inside the cavity to die and rot, which will attract rodents and pests.
 The colony and its provisions must be removed before the entrance is sealed.
-This may require some deconstruction, which may be beyond the abilities of the beekeeper.
+This may require some deconstruction, which may be beyond the abilities of a beekeeper.
 A few beekeepers around the state are capable of this type of work.
 Some beekeepers can deconstruct and remove the colony, but repairs will require the skills of a licensed contractor that can clean and restore the damaged structure.

-Please contact your local beekeeping organization for help with a swarm or hive.
+for help with a swarm or hive.